 - Reentry Case Manager and Team: A culturally responsive Reentry Case Manager was hired in 2024 to ensure coordinated care across service providers. - Aftercare System Navigation Support: ACPD is adding a contract effective April 2025, for aftercare system navigation to help youth navigate the reentry process and provide barrier removal services in areas of employment, housing, transportation, and basic goods. - Early Reentry Planning: Reentry planning needs to begin at disposition, incorporating youth and their families in decision-making.
 Service plans from multiple agencies must be more integrated.
-While JJC partners deliver many supports directly, additional partnerships help align services with the youth's needs, strengths, and interests. - Continuity of Care Enhancements: The Reentry Service Coordinator will coordinate with various agencies, departments, and community-based organizations to ensure smooth continuity of care without interruption in physical and mental health, education, and services.
+While JJC partners deliver many supports directly, additional partnerships help align services with the youth's needs, strengths, and interests.

+- Continuity of Care Enhancements: The Reentry Service Coordinator will coordinate with various agencies, departments, and community-based organizations to ensure smooth continuity of care without interruption in physical and mental health, education, and services.
 They will ensure that warm handoffs occur-not just passive referrals to services.
 Currently prescribed medications will be refilled before release.
 The prescribing physician, who will be informed of the transition to release will determine the amount of medication provided.
-Ideally, 30 days or more of medication will be provided.
-In cases where this is not indicated due to safety or health considerations, transportation to and from necessary appointments and the appropriate pharmacy will be provided. - Additional Considerations for Transitional-Aged Youth (TAY) Transitional-aged youth face unique challenges in vocational and educational success, relationship development, and mental health stability.
+Ideally, 30 days or more of medications, transportation to and from necessary appointments and the appropriate pharmacy will be provided. - Additional Considerations for Transitional-Aged Youth (TAY) Transitional-aged youth face unique challenges in vocational and educational success, relationship development, and mental health stability.
 This population has higher levels of mental health needs compared to younger youth in the juvenile justice system, with serious mental illnesses often emerging.
 The shock, anxiety, and stress of release-despite being long anticipated-underscore the need for robust transition support.
+The TAY Full Service Partnership, coordinated through ACBH, offers a full spectrum of mental health and community support services for exceptionally high need/high risk TAY living with serious mental health conditions.
+Services include medication support, as needed.